A look at Gentex Corporation’s (GNTX) recent performance gives investors their first glimpse of hope. - News Daemon

 Gentex Corporation (GNTX) Insider Activity

-As we move forward, let’s examine how large-scale investors are investing in this stock of the Auto Parts Industry.
+Observing investor behavior towards Auto Parts industry stocks is more important than anything else.
 The insider ownership of Gentex Corporation is 0.10%, while institutional ownership is 88.80%.
 The most recent insider transaction that took place on Mar 06, was worth 35,285.
 In this transaction Chief Technology Officer of this company sold 1,242 shares at a rate of $28.41, taking the stock ownership to the 36,176 shares.
 Before that another transaction happened on Feb 21, when Company’s General Counsel sold 9,895 for $28.29, making the entire transaction worth $279,948.
 This insider now owns 20,631 shares in total.

 Gentex Corporation (GNTX) Earnings and Forecasts

-In its latest quarterly report, released on 12/30/2022, the company reported earnings of $0.37 per share, which was $0.1 lower than the consensus estimate of $0.26.
-In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
+As on 12/30/2022, Multinational firm has announced its last quarter scores, in which it reported $0.37 earnings per share (EPS) for the period falling under the consensus outlook (set at $0.38) by -$0.01.
 This company achieved a net margin of +16.36 while generating a return on equity of 15.68.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.39 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around -9.60% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 15.80% during the next five years compared to -2.50% drop over the previous five years of trading.